SErfkamp/LCT_Data_Analysis/README.md

    - Run lines 102 - end of the script.
 A plot should appear showing the glances' positions in a coordinate system.
 The blue lines should now be adjusted accordingly to correctly categorize the glances.
    - adjust the values and store the information in the "correction_values.csv" (not yet in this Repo)
    - If you are done, specify the input paths and output folder in line 2-4
+   - And ru nthe first part of the script.
+This takes some time.
 4. Use the "createGlanceData.java" program to create new glance files for the data.
    - Specify the input path to the folder of the just created files in R.
    - Specify the output folder.